integrations/slack/docs/README.md

 ### :pushpin: Bi-directional engagement

 Following comprehensive feature parity, we hope to make the integration more interactive and bi-directional.
-By bringing more of the GitHub experience into Slack and vice versa, we believe we can reduce context swtiching for developers and make the conversations around software development more engaging.
+By bringing more of the GitHub experience into Slack and vice versa, we believe we can reduce context switching for developers and make the conversations around software development more engaging.

 Some features within this theme could include:
 - Interactive with messages in Slack, e.g. "Merge a Pull Request"